 Now it's time for the personal pronouns.
 In the table below you'll see the possibilities in English.

-- Gender: Male and female versions of 'I', 'you', 'they' and 'we'.
-For 'they', 'we' and the plural 'you' you'd have to create a rule when they're considered male and when female.
+- Sex: Male and female (and other) versions of 'I', 'you', 'they', and 'we'.
+For 'they', 'we', and the plural 'you' you'd have to create a rule when they're considered male and female (and other).
 Does 1 female in a group of males turn the male 'they' into a female 'they'?
 Or does the majority of the group have to be female for that?

-- Genderless: Plenty of languages don't distinguish based on gender, they use a single word to represent both 'he' and 'she'.
+- Genderless: Plenty of languages don't distinguish based on sex, they use a single word to represent both 'he' and 'she'.

 - Inclusiveness: Some languages distinguish 'we' based on whether or not it includes the person you're talking to.
 When you say "We're going to a party" it's unclear if it includes that person without additional context.

 - People, animals, and objects: We have 'it' for genderless objects, but we use 'he' and 'she' for both people and animals, you could add an extra set for animals.

 - Present: Pronouns could change based on whether the people are present or not, which means you'd have two forms of he, she, it, they, we, and the plural you.

 Other possibilities for more fantasy related languages are:

 - Dead or alive: Spirits could have their own pronouns.